 Basin Overlook Trail- This is accessed from either the visitor’s center where it basically continues onward from a short nature trail or from the Dead Horse Point overlook.
 It is roughly 2 miles long (one way) and hugs the canyon rim for most of its length.
 The views from this particular portion are wonderful.
 Recommended.

 Dead Horse Point Overlook Trail- This is a very short .5-mile trail that skirts around the perimeter.
 It offers some of the better views of The Gooseneck, the Colorado River, Pyramid Butte and Musselman Canyon (Canyonlands).
-There is a sun shelter located here, as are multiple picnic tables and restrooms.
+There is a sun shelter located here, as are multiple picnic tables and restrooms, rated easy.
 Recommended.

 Shafer Canyon Overlook Trail- This is another highly recommended trail.
 It can be accessed from three different locations: either from Dead Horse Point Overlook, a small parking area located at The Neck or from the campgrounds.
 One-way mileage from the campgrounds to Dead Horse Point Overlook is just shy of three miles.
 This trail offers fantastic views of Shafer Canyon both the middle and east forks, The Gooseneck, Bird’s View Butte and Crow’s Head Spires.
 There is also a .25-mile spur that ends at the Rim Overlook that offers closer views of the aforementioned.

 Bighorn Overlook Trail- This is essentially a two mile there and back spur off the Shafer Canyon Overlook Trail.
-It offers the best views of Bird’s View Butte and is seldom frequented.
+It offers the best views of Bird’s View Butte and is seldom visited.
+This trail is rated easy/moderate.

 When hiking on or off the advisable path, please remember the following: